plantphys/spectratrait/vignettes/ely_etal_ex2.md

 running the PLSR permutation by group
 ================
-Shawn P. Serbin, Julien Lamour, & Jeremiah Anderson 2022-03-17
+Shawn P. Serbin, Julien Lamour, & Jeremiah Anderson 2024-06-17

 ### Overview

-This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook to illustrate how to load an internal dataset (“ely\_plsr\_data”), choose the “optimal” number of plsr components, and fit a plsr model for leaf nitrogen content (Narea, g/m2)
+This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook to illustrate how to load an internal dataset (“ely_plsr_data”), choose the “optimal” number of plsr components, and fit a plsr model for leaf nitrogen content (Narea, g/m2)

 ### Getting Started